justinmichaud/scala-monad-worksheets/PRESENTER.md

 Essentially, it allows us to augment a value by wrapping it up, while still allowing function composition to work as expected.
 This allows us to define "pipelines" for data to flow in, and to let a monad abstract away control flow.

 Keep map in the back of your mind.
-It is not part of the definition of a monad, but given a monad, the implementation of map is the same.
+It is not part of the definition of a monad, but given a monad, you get map for free.

 What do Future, Option, and Try all have in common?
 The reason they "feel" similar is because they are all monads!